Today’s Stock Market Update

 Investors will be listening more keenly now to President Trump and his plan to bring the economy back to health and support the stock market.

-If the “Trump trade” is a real thing, and expert forecasters including Tom Lee of Fundstrat believe it is, then the Dow and Russell will go much further.
-The Russell is still 1,000 points below its all-time high in 2021.
-Small caps and small business in general have been plagued with high interest rates, inflation and high taxes.
-Tom Lee believes the Russell 2000 will be up 40% by end of summer, which is about 7 weeks away (September 20th).
+If the “Trump trade” is a real thing, and expert forecasters including Tom Lee of Fundstrat believe it is, then the Dow and Russell 2000 will go much further.
+Small caps and small businesses in general have been plagued with high interest rates, inflation and high taxes.

 If it is all about inflation and a likely return to Pro-USA FED economic policies, then US stocks are looking really promising.
 Today’s reports of lower inflation and yesterday’s great US GDP report gave the markets a good lift.